 A: This job is actually trickier than it looks because it’s easy to get things wrong.
 If you haven’t installed your floor yet, marking is easier than if the new floor was already down.
-Place a piece of laminate and whatever underlay you’ll be using on the floor next to the door, then use these as a guide to draw a pencil along the bottom edge of the door.
+Place a piece of scrap laminate and whatever underlay you’ll be using on the floor next to the door as it hangs on its hinges, then use this flooring as a guide to draw a pencil along the bottom edge of the door.
 This marks the height of the new floor in an operation called “scribing”.
 It transfers a line onto the door that automatically has some clearance with the floor built in.
 This is because the side of the pencil is sliding along your floor tiles, but it’s the point of the pencil that’s marking the door.
 You essentially get a half-thickness of pencil clearance between the bottom of the door and the floor.
 Just remember to lay the pencil flat against the laminate as you work.

-Regardless of whether you marked your doors before or after your new floor went down, eventually the job comes down to cutting.
+Regardless of whether you marked your doors before or after your new floor went down, eventually the job comes down to cutting the door itself.
 The main risk is splintering of the wood, and there are a few ways around this problem.
 The very best tool to use is a specialty item called a tracksaw.
-You can see how they work in the video here.
+You can see how they work in my old video below.
 If you know a carpenter or woodworker, they might have a tracksaw you can borrow.
 They’re amazing tools.

 The next best choice for cutting your door would be a jigsaw with a fine blade.
 Many jigsaws these days have orbital blade action, and this matters when you’re doing fine work such as trimming a door.
 Click to watch my video about orbital blade action with jigsaws and why you need to have orbital action turned OFF to get the smoothest possible cut on your door.